Tales of the Unexpected (short story collection)

 Roald Dahl's Tales of the Unexpected is a collection of 16 short stories written by British author Roald Dahl and first published in 1979.
-All of the stories were earlier published in various magazines, and then in the collections Someone Like You and Kiss Kiss.
+All of the stories were earlier published in the books Someone Like You and Kiss Kiss.

+This collection, along with More Tales of the Unexpected, was issued as a companion to Anglia's popular television series Tales of the Unexpected, broadcast on ITV from 1979 to 1988.